Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ## 2. Feature Descriptions

-Below are descriptions of key features in the OEDI dataset, including their distributions and relevance to theft detection:
+Below are descriptions of key features in the OEDI dataset, including their raw distributions and relevance to theft detection:

 ### 2.1 Fans:Electricity [kW](Hourly)
 - **Significance:** Low to moderate; can indicate theft (e.g., under-reporting in Theft Type 1), though influenced by seasonal variation.